23 Male Model Poses & Prompts + Tips for Great Male Poses

 23 Natural Male Poses

-In order to give you a good selection of best poses for men, I’ve included male model images which show both standing and seated poses.
-Some of them you’ll come across in the average modeling portfolio or photo shoot, while other poses may be new to you.
+In order to give you a good selection of the best poses for men, I’ve included male model images that show both standing and seated poses.

 Whatever the case, I hope these photos are a great way for you to get some fresh ideas for model poses and general body language direction for your subject at your next photo shoot.